aemodular/GRAINS/Grains-Euclidean-Palindrome/README.md

 * The 'b'-note had to be substitued with 'bb', you could use your own samples instead, please search for "bamboo[12]" and change the contents there.
 * In order to generate your own sample-content, please use raw-audio files with signed 8bit content
 * You can convert these to the format used here with the Python script "char2mozzi.py" that is part of the Mozzi-library.

+* Special mode for Pot3 as explained above, can behave strangely with long patterns, due to limited processing power, but you may use this creatively ;-)

 The notation for Notevalues is '0'-'9' and 'a'-'z' to provide notes over 3 Octaves from C to b'
 So, for instance "047" would be C,E,G to be played in a loop.